aws-samples/aws-eks-samples/examples/kubernetes/how-to-tshoot-eks-intermittent-network-issues/README.md

 kubectl delete namespace s3-tcpdump
 ```

 To delete S3 bucket, navigate to AWS S3 console.
 If you provisioned an S3 bucket only to collect tcpdumps, feel free to delete the entire bucket.
-If you're using an existing S3 bucket, delete the folder `tcp-dumps` to remove all pcap files.
+If you're using an existing S3 bucket, delete the folder `captures` to remove all pcap files.

 ---